Call now in confidence immediate help & advice 24/7

 This is when a detox is overseen by a healthcare professional to ensure your symptoms of withdrawal are under control and not causing your body any harm.

-How Long Does a Drug or Alcohol Detox Last?
+How Long Does a Drug or Alcohol Detox Last at a drug and alcohol rehab?

 It takes between 7-10 days to detox at a rehab clinic.
 Patients are supported by a doctor who can provide specialist medications to mitigate symptoms and ensure safety.